vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 The h-φ-formulation is a weak form of Faraday’s law.

+(ref : This thesis : Standard and Mixed Finite Element Formulations for Systems with Type-II Superconductors)

 ===> We highlight the fact that the best formulation is problem-dependent and we give general recommendations for obtaining efficient time-stepping and linearization techniques.